learn-co-curriculum/dsc-linalg-regression-codealong/README.md

 ## Introduction

 In the previous sections, you have learned that in statistical modeling, regression analysis is a set of statistical processes for estimating the relationships between data entities (variables).
-Linear regression is an important predictive analytical tool is considered routine analysis in data scientist's toolbox.
+Linear regression is an important predictive analytical tool is considered routine analysis in the data scientist's toolbox.
 Here, you'll try and develop a basic intuition for regression from a linear algebra perspective using vectors and matrices operations.
-This lesson covers least squares regression with matrix algebra without digging deep into the geometric dimensions.
+This lesson covers least-squares regression with matrix algebra without digging deep into the geometric dimensions.

 [You can find a deeper mathematical and geometric explanation of the topic here](http://math.mit.edu/~gs/linearalgebra/ila0403.pdf).
 In this lesson, we'll try to keep things more data-oriented.